tp02ga/attendee/docs/webhooks.md

 ## Verifying Webhooks

-To ensure the webhook requests are coming from Attendee, we sign each request with a secret key.
+To ensure the webhook requests are coming from Attendee, we sign each request with a secret.
 You can verify this signature to confirm the authenticity of the request.

 - Each project has a single webhook secret used for both project and bot-level webhooks.
-You can get the secret key in the Settings → Webhooks page.
+You can get the secret in the Settings → Webhooks page.
 - The signature is included in the `X-Webhook-Signature` header of each webhook request

 ## Webhook Retry Policy